2019 Wimbledon Championships – Mixed doubles

 Alexander Peya and Nicole Melichar were the defending champions, but Peya could not participate this year due to injury.
 Melichar played alongside Bruno Soares but lost in the quarterfinals to Yang Zhaoxuan and Matwé Middelkoop.

 Ivan Dodig and Latisha Chan won the title, defeating Robert Lindstedt and Jeļena Ostapenko in the final, 6–2, 6–3.

-This was the first Wimbledon to feature a final set tie-break.
+This was the first Wimbledon edition to feature a final set tie-break.
 Upon reaching 12–12 in the third set, a classic tie-break would be played.

 Seeds

 All seeds received a bye into the second round.